Using the command line on Linux

 - Static data may work, but is not currently well tested on Linux.

-As Linux support is currently in beta, a "timebomb" has been applied which will cause the product to stop working 90 days after it was built.
-We hope to make a production release available shortly.
+While we work on our Linux licensing solution, a "timebomb" has been applied which will cause the product to stop working 180 days after it was built.

-Example commands to run SQL Compare through Docker on Linux
+Example commands to run SQL Data Compare through Docker on Linux

 To compare a live database to an empty target